whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-14-Treatsie-Box-RueLaLa-May2015.md

 <li>6 months $64 (reg.
 107.70)</li>
 </ul>

-<p>*Note: You will be enrolled in their monthly Plus box subscription afterwards, so make sure to cancel prior if you don't plan on keeping the subscription.
-You can cancel directly through your online account.</p>
+<p>*Note: You will be enrolled in their monthly subscription box after your purchased period.
+If you don't want to continue, you may cancel through your online account.</p>